quberoot/Health/General/Diet/ReadMeDennisOpinion.md

 Things I would like the person to be aware of when discussing a diet topic:
 ---------------------------------------------------------------
-- Evolutionary biology.
-Have you heard of the expensive tissue hypothesis?
 - Additive nature of certain foods, withdrawal symptoms.
 How would you distinguish craving for an additive food versus craving for a necessary food?
 - The general dogma/politics in science.
 - That good quality anecdotes are often better that 'studies'.